lfidelino/odin-recipes/README.md

 What I've learned so far:

 - How the internet works.
-- Setting up my working envoronment.
+- Setting up my working environment.
 - Using the command line.
 - Setting up and using Git and GitHub.
 - Creating web pages using HTML.